Kirill Dmitriev

-Kirill Alexandrovich Dmitriev (Кирилл Александрович Дмитриев; born 12 April 1975) is the CEO of the Russian Direct Investment Fund (RDIF), a $10 billion sovereign wealth fund created by the Russian government to co-invest in the Russian economy.
-His wife Natalia Popova, a deputy director of the NGO Innopraktika Foundation, works for and is a very close friend of Putin's younger daughter Katerina Tikhonova.
+Kirill Alexandrovich Dmitriev (Кирилл Александрович Дмитриев; born 12 April 1975) is a Russian businessman who is the CEO of the Russian Direct Investment Fund (RDIF), an at least $10 billion sovereign wealth fund created by the Russian government to co-invest in the Russian economy.

+Dmitriev was born in Soviet Ukraine, later completing his education and jumpstarting his career in the United States between the ages of 14 and 25.
+Upon moving to Russia, he expanded his financier activities before helming RDIF.
 In February 2022, both Kirill Dmitriev and RDIF were sanctioned by the United States Treasury, following the Russian invasion of Ukraine.
-Under Mr. Dmitriev's leadership RDIF claims to be the first state owned Russian company to call for diplomatic solution and peace in Ukraine.
+Under Dmitriev's leadership RDIF claims to be the first state owned Russian company to call for diplomatic solution and peace in Ukraine.

+Dmitriev assumed the office of the Special Presidential Envoy on Foreign Investment and Economic Cooperation on 23 February 2025.

-Early life
+Early life and education

-Kirill Dmitriev was born in 1975 in Kyiv, Ukrainian SSR, Soviet Union.
-Kirill Dmitriev was one of the first Russian exchange students from Ukraine who came to a host family in New Hampshire in 1990.
-When Dmitriev was 14, he was sent to live with friends of his parents in California, where the host family and Dmitriev convinced administrators at Foothill College to enroll him.
-In two years, he transferred to Stanford University, from which he holds a BA in economics with honors and distinction.
+Kirill Dmitriev was born in 1975 in Kiev, Ukrainian SSR, Soviet Union.

+In 1989, Dmitriev came to a host family in New Hampshire, as one of the first Soviet exchange students from Ukraine.
+The same year, he was sent to live with friends of his parents in California, where the host family and Dmitriev convinced administrators at Foothill College to enroll him.
+Although Dmitriev had no prior English-language schooling and only just graduated from the Soviet equivalent of middle school, he was highly successful at the community college.
+Upon receiving his associate's degree, he transferred to Stanford University, from which he holds a BA in economics with honors and distinction.
 He continued his education at Harvard Business School, where he completed the MBA program as a Baker scholar.

 Career

+Recruited by McKinsey & Company after graduating from Harvard, Dmitriev spent the next two years on various projects at the consultancy's Los Angeles, Moscow, and Prague offices, where he caught the eye of influential Russian businessmen.

-Dmitriev worked as an investment banker at Goldman Sachs in New York and a consultant at McKinsey & Company in Los Angeles, Moscow, and Prague, before returning to Russia in 2000.
-He was an associate at private equity fund Delta Private Equity Partners from 2002 to 2007, while also working for The U.S. Russia Investment Fund.
-He served as the President of Icon Private Equity from 2007 to 2010.
+In 1999, Dmitriev transitioned to Goldman Sachs as an investment banker but resigned from the bank less than a year into his employment.
+Shortly thereafter, in 2000, Dmitriev returned to Moscow.
+He was employed by the The U.S. Russia Investment Fund, while also working at the private equity fund Delta Private Equity Partners from 2002 to 2007.